epurpur/epurpur.github.io/_posts/2018-12-10-How-to-Apply-a-Graduated-Color-Symbology-with-Python-in-QGIS3.md

+The biggest reason I write in this blog is to provide myself with good records and explanation of programming (or other) problems that trip me up.
+If I can document the issue while its still fresh in my mind, I will hopefully be able to refer back to it here without having to re-invent the wheel.

-I was recently working on a project in QGIS 3 with a member of University of Virginia Health's Oncology department.
+I was recently working on a project with a member of University of Virginia Health's Oncology department.
 This person wanted to take a set of patient data (after identifying info had been removed) and represent the geographical distribution of those patients by US Zip Code.
-This workflow involved many steps, one of which was to apply a graduated color scheme to the results, shading them from light to dark based on # of patients in each zip code.
-I needed to write this in a script using Python for QGIS 3 (QGIS 3.4 in my case).
-This ultimately turned out to be pretty easy to do but not before some head scratching moments.
-I wrote this post to serve as an example for myself and hopefully to others.
-One major struggle was that many examples were from earlier versions of QGIS (QGIS 2.18 for example).
-Most of what I did find was from StackOverflow as well as the [PyQGIS Developer's Cookbook](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/vector.html).
+This workflow involved many steps, one of which was to apply a graduated color scheme to the data, shading them from light to dark based on # of patients in each zip code.

+I needed to write this in a script to automate this with Python in QGIS 3 (QGIS 3.4 in my case).
+This ultimately turned out to be pretty easy to do but not before I spent quite a few hours online trying to figure it out.
+One major struggle was that many examples were from earlier versions of QGIS (QGIS 2.18 for example) and the code doesn't always translate nicely.
+Most of what I did find was from various StackOverflow threads as well as the [PyQGIS Developer's Cookbook](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/vector.html).
 Hopefully this serves as a guide for you to apply a graduated symbology to a layer in QGIS 3 using Python.
 In this example I'm going to use a subset of the data and walk through the steps.
+Download the sample data and you should be able to reproduce this with minimal changes to my code.

 [You can find the sample dataset for here](https://github.com/epurpur/PyQGIS-Scripts/blob/master/TestZipCodes.zip)